apache/cordova-docs/docs/en/edge/cordova/contacts/contacts.find.md

 contacts.find
 =============

 Queries the device contacts database and returns one or more `Contact` objects, each containing the fields specified.

     navigator.contacts.find(contactFields, contactSuccess, contactError, contactFindOptions);

 Description
 -----------

-contacts.find is an asynchronous function that queries the device contacts database and returns an array of `Contact` objects.
+The `contacts.find` method executes asynchronously, querying the device contacts database and returning an array of `Contact` objects.
 The resulting objects are passed to the `contactSuccess` callback function specified by the __contactSuccess__ parameter.

-Users must specify the contact fields to be used as a search qualifier in the __contactFields__ parameter.
-Only the fields specified in the __contactFields__ parameter will be returned as properties of the `Contact` objects that are passed to the __contactSuccess__ callback function.
-A zero-length __contactFields__ parameter is invalid and will result in a `ContactError.INVALID_ARGUMENT_ERROR` .
-A __contactFields__ value of ["*"] will return all contact fields.
+The __contactFields__ parameter specifies the fields to be used as a search qualifier, and only those results are passed to the __contactSuccess__ callback function.
+A zero-length __contactFields__ parameter is invalid and results in `ContactError.INVALID_ARGUMENT_ERROR`.
+A __contactFields__ value of `"*"` returns all contact fields.

 The __contactFindOptions.filter__ string can be used as a search filter when querying the contacts database.
 If provided, a case-insensitive, partial value match is applied to each field specified in the __contactFields__ parameter.
-If a match is found in a comparison with _any_ of the specified fields, the contact is returned.
+If there's a match for _any_ of the specified fields, the contact is returned.

 Parameters
 ----------

-- __contactFields:__ Contact fields to be used as search qualifier.
+- __contactFields:__ Contact fields to use as a search qualifier.
 Only these fields will have values in the resulting `Contact` objects. _(DOMString[])_ [Required]
-- __contactSuccess:__ Success callback function that is invoked with the contacts returned from the contacts database.
+- __contactSuccess:__ Success callback function invoked with the contacts returned from the database.
 [Required]
-- __contactError:__ Error callback function.
-Invoked when error occurs.
+- __contactError:__ Error callback function, invoked when an error occurs.
 [Optional]
 - __contactFindOptions:__ Search options to filter contacts.
 [Optional]

 Supported Platforms